The goal to automate photo editing is great, but there are some things technology just can’t replace. One of those? A human touch.

 AI has its time and place, and simplicity is key.
 The less complicated your edit, the more likely it will be suited for AI.

-As an example: “You can use an automated tool to work with basic images with higher levels of contrast,” says Suleman.
-“As far as a complex photograph is concerned, it’s better to build up the layers for a more refined result.”
+For example, you can use an automated tool to work with basic images with higher levels of contrast.
+As far as a complex photograph is concerned, it’s better to build up the layers for a more refined result.
 Amazon product photos are another good example of photos that might work for an AI-based photo editor.

-“But if the customer is doing something for their website or catalog with a particular specification, AI will likely not be very helpful as it will only address specific use cases,” says Bil.
-“For example, we do a lot of product photography for cosmetics and jewelry which require very specific shadows which, at times, are manually created.
-This is not effectively handled through AI.”
+But if you’re using the images on a website or in a catalog with a particular specification, AI will likely not be very helpful as it will only address specific use cases.
+For example, product photography for cosmetics and jewelry often require very specific shadows which, at times, are manually created.
+This isn’t effectively handled through AI.

 Our team of professional designers create every drop shadow by hand

-Get nitty-gritty edits off your plate
+Get tedious edits off your plate

 Those simple, basic edits are also the most tedious and frustrating ones.
 They take the most time and attention to detail.
 But they’re foundational to an effective product photo.
-That’s why AI makes a good “assistant” to take those nitty-gritty edits off your plate.
+That’s why AI makes a good “assistant” to take those tedious edits off your plate.

 Find out how children’s brand Ice Cream Castles took their nitty-gritty photo edits off their plate